Tick Bite SOS

 High Risks and Misinformation

-If you live in or travel through endemic areas like Southern NSW and come into contact with grassy areas—even a backyard or park—the risk of getting a tick bite is high.
+If you live in or travel through tick endemic areas and come into contact with grassy areas (even a backyard or park) the risk of getting a tick bite is really HIGH.

 Safe tick removal is crucial to preventing adverse reactions.